College of Education and Human Development

 • In memoriam

 In 1953 S. Samuels graduated from Queens College in New York City with a degree in elementary education and taught for more than ten years in New York and California.
-During that time, I taught all grades except first grade.
+During that time, he taught all grades except first grade.

 Image